evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 You can choose between two sound systems on the Lotus Eletre R. With the KEF Sound System, you get 15 speakers with a max system output of 1380 watts.
 With the KEF Reference System, you get 23 speakers with a max system output of 2160 watts.

+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+Furthermore, the Lotus Eletre R supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+The model has 3 USB-C connections as standard.
+The model has 1 USB-A connections as standard.
 ## Lights

+The standard headlights use LED technology.
+In addition, the standard taillights use LED technology.

 <figur>